virajbhutada/Email-Spam-Detection-ML/README.md

-# Email Spam Detection

----
 ## Problem Statement

 Email spam, or junk mail, poses a significant challenge to users and organizations alike, as it clutters inboxes, wastes time, and can contain malicious content.
-The primary objective of this project is to develop a sophisticated email spam detection system utilizing advanced machine learning techniques.
+The primary objective of this project is to develop a sophisticated email spam detection system utilizing advanced machine-learning techniques.
 By analyzing the content and characteristics of emails, the system aims to accurately classify incoming emails as either spam or legitimate (ham).

 ---
 ## Overview